hadley/adv-r/dsl.md

 ### Tag functions

-With this definition of `p()` it's pretty easy to see what will change for different tags: we just need to replace `p` with a variable.
+With this definition of `p()` it's pretty easy to see what will change for different tags: we just need to replace `"p"` with a variable.
 We'll use a closure to make it easy to generate a tag function given a tag name:

 ```r
 tag <- function(tag) {